sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-attitude-updates.rst

 Attitude
 ########

 Attitude (otherwise known as orientation).
+Each of the fields for this data type can be set using functions from the :ref:`gadattitudeclass` class.

 .. _attitudeaidingframes: